About Whirlpool Corporation Benton Harbor Campus Michigan

 Enamel Finishing Workers

 Workers in enamel and porcelain finishing areas operated near high-temperature industrial ovens and kilns.
-Insulation systems on this equipment, along with associated ductwork and support structures, may have contained asbestos-containing materials from Combustion Engineering and similar suppliers.
+Insulation systems on this equipment, along with associated ductwork and support structures, may have contained asbestos-containing materials and similar suppliers.
 Aging or damaged insulation in these areas may have shed fibers into the breathing zone of workers operating nearby.

 Stamping and Assembly Workers